-The 4th Australian-German Science and Innovation Day continues the successful series of events dedicated to increasing the awareness for collaborative research activities between both countries and to nurturing the network among the related research communities.
-In 2019, the Australian-German Science and Innovation will be hosted by The University of Queensland and take place at Customs House in the heart of the Brisbane CBD.
+The 4th Australian-German Science and Innovation Day continued the successful series of events dedicated to increasing the awareness for collaborative research activities between both countries and to nurturing the network among the related research communities.
+In 2019, the Australian-German Science and Innovation Day was hosted by The University of Queensland and took place at Customs House in the heart of Brisbane’s CBD.

-The focus of this year will be on the identified priority themes for scientific collaborations between our two countries, i.e.
+The focus of this year was on the three identified priority themes for scientific collaborations between our two countries, i.e.

-We are delighted to already confirm a number of speakers including
+The day featured a number of distinguished speakers including

 – Julia Playford, Acting Director, Science Development, Qld Department of Environment and Science

-– Judith Reinhard, Head of Science and Innovation, German Embassy, Canberra
+– Dr Judith Reinhard, Head of Science and Innovation, German Embassy, Canberra

 The Australian-German Science and Innovation Day is embedded in the Australia-Germany Research Network, a joint initiative with the German Embassy in Canberra and the Australian Embassy in Berlin.

 We are very grateful for the support of

 With more than 150 registered participants, this has been the by far largest of the events in this series.